What is Digital Marketing?

 Forrester Research has shared that online consumers already dedicate 52% of their media hours to digital channels and this trend is expected to inflate exponentially taking the net worth of the Digital Marketing Industry for UD to $306 billion by 2020.

 Tow Way Marketing Approach

-Good old fashioned linear marketing approach (e.g; bill boards, television advertisement and newspaper ads) was one way, conveying a stipulated message towards consumers.
-Modern consumer wishes to network and engage with the person or brand they are buying form.
-They prefer to give a feedback and appreciate two way active communications.
+Good old-fashioned linear marketing approach (e.g; billboards, television advertisements and newspaper ads) was one way, conveying a stipulated message towards consumers.
+The modern consumer wishes to network and engage with the person or brand they are buying from.
+They prefer to give feedback and appreciate two-way active communications.
 Thus the non-linear and two ways marketing approach digital marketing is providing are more valued and successful.
 Consumers feel a lot more satisfied and confident in making a purchase possessing the ability to make inquiries and give direct feedback towards the company.
-It is also easier to give review to the brands.
+It is also easier to give a review of the brands.

-This channel has not only made ‘interactions’ possible but has also facilitated suppliers and consumers to reach international markets without much costs and delay.
-It has offered the competitive benefit to the companies to achieve maximum potential and has proven to be most affective towards brand awareness.
+This channel has not only made ‘interactions’ possible but has also facilitated suppliers and consumers to reach international markets without much cost and delay.
+It has offered a competitive benefit to the companies to achieve maximum potential and has proven to be most effective towards brand awareness.